xiaoxiae/Clis/01-scanning/README.md

 ### `turntable/`
 A folder containing the source code/documentation for the custom turntable used for turning the holds.

-## `TUTORIAL.md`
+## `tutorials/`
-Contais my notes about the setup that I used for scanning (lighting, background, number of photos, camera, etc.).
+Contais notes about scanning both the holds and the wall.